Hello, my friends and followers. Good morning!

 The Koh Chang district (archipelago)

 There are elephants but not a proper camp willing to take good care of them.
 This island is also called “Elephant island”.
 ATM fees in Thailand this top is important.
 Any transaction will cost you around 6 EUR.
-Cash out all in one time.
+Cash out all at one time.
 I just realised when I was running off money!
 Rent a motorbike: it costs 150 Baht per day meaning 5 EUR per day.
-I didn’t as I would possibly could have an accident!
+I didn’t as I would possibly have an accident!
 I ask for a ride!
-Ask for help the locals and other travellers usually know what it takes to be away home and as a solo female traveller I’ve been through many difficult situations.
+Ask for help from the locals and other travellers usually know what it takes to be away from home and as a solo female traveller I’ve been through many difficult situations.
 It usually works.
 Or you can take the hard bit and run away.
-I would never forget the Turkish people when I spend 5 weeks in Istanbul and left in the middle of 20 lanes droped off the taxi on my way to Ataturk Airport carrying my 50 kilograms luggage.
-What do you do Ana?
+I would never forget the Turkish people when I spend 5 weeks in Istanbul and left in the middle of 20 lanes dropped off the taxi on my way to Ataturk Airport carrying my 50 kilograms luggage.
 Ask for help!

 Meeting people from all over but mainly Europeans and North Americans.